 - Melt butter and cream slowly in a pan, bring to boil, stirring constantly.
 Boil very gently for 1 min and remove from heat.

-- Break up chocolate and add to cream mixture.
-(Don’t do this immediately while it’s still close to boil, or it won’t set later – wait a minute or so) Stir till melted, then mix in sloes and gin, and the glycerine for a smoother mix.
+- Break up the chocolate and add to the cream mixture.
+(Don’t do this immediately while it’s still close to boiling, or it won’t set later – wait a minute or so) Stir till melted, then mix in sloes and gin, and the glycerine for a smoother mix.

-- Pour mix into tin (or use truffle moulds) and allow to chill 2 hours in fridge.
+- Pour mix into the tin (or use truffle moulds) and allow to chill 2 hours in the fridge.

-- Break off small amounts of the mixture and roll into balls, or if you used a truffle mould , pop the truffles out.
+- Break off small amounts of the mixture and roll them into balls, or if you used a truffle mould, pop the truffles out.

 - Chill for another 30 mins.

-Makes about 30 truffles, so if you wish you can double quantities and make a mix of milk and dark chocolate.
-They can last approx 2 weeks in the fridge if they don’t all get eaten at shoot!
+It makes about 30 truffles, so if you wish, you can double quantities and make a mix of milk and dark chocolate.
+They can last approx two weeks in the fridge if they don’t all get eaten at the shoot!

 Question Of The Week :

-What’s your favourite shoot day take along?
+What’s your favourite shoot day take-along recipe?
 Add yours to the comments below!